christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=1\textwidth]{images/multi-raft-leader-fails.pdf}
-  \caption{Rebalancing in the event of a leader failure. a) As the followers no longer receive heartbeats from the leader of their group, they start a vote.
+  \caption[Rebalancing in the event of a leader failure]{Rebalancing in the event of a leader failure. a) As the followers no longer receive heartbeats from the leader of their group, they start a vote.
 The winner of the vote becomes the new leader of this group. b) The cluster manager can now assign a new follower similar to the case in figure \ref{fig:multi-raft-follower-fails}.}
   \label{fig:multi-raft-leader-fails}
 \end{figure}